-If any of your witnesses will be participating from different phone numbers, notify the hearing officer of their correct numbers.
+If any of your witnesses will be participating from different phone numbers, notify the hearing officer of their correct contact information.
+If the hearing office does not telephone equipment to allow for multiple lines you may be asked to conference your witnesses.

-Insure the phone you will be using is in a quiet area where you can avoid interruptions.
+Ensure the phone you will be using is in a quiet area where you can avoid interruptions.

-- If several people are participating from one location, attempt to have everyone in the same room with a speaker phone. - Have all documents and files at hand for easy reference. - Notify your switchboard that the call from the state should be put through immediately. - Be available, even if the hearing officer does not call at the exact time given on the hearing notice.
+- If several people are participating from one location, attempt to have everyone in the same room with a speaker phone. - Have all documents and files at hand for easy reference. - Notify any person answering your calls that the call for the hearing should be put through immediately.

+• Be available, even if the hearing officer does not call at the exact time given on the hearing notice.